TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 this entire area, it would throw an exception, the functional test would recognize this and fail.
 But if its green, we know that a large parts of that extension are working correctly.

-If looking at details - for instance if we try to fix the MSSQL issue - runTests.sh can be called with `-x` again for xdebug break pointing.
+If looking at details - for instance if we try to fix the MSSQL issue - :file:`runTests.sh` can be called with `-x` again for xdebug break pointing.
 Also, the functional test execution becomes a bit funny: We are creating a TYPO3 test instance within `.Build/` folder anyway.
 But the functional test setup again creates instances for the single tests cases.
 The code that is actually executed is now located in a sub folder